MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionOption.md

 This example shows how to use a SessionOption object to fulfill the requirements for a remote session configuration.

-The first command uses the New-PSSessionOption cmdlet to create a session option object with the SkipCNCheck property.
+The first command uses the New-PSSessionOption cmdlet to create a session option object that has the SkipCNCheck property.
 The command saves the resulting session object in the $skipCN variable.

-The second command uses the New-PSSession cmdlet to create a new session on a remote computer.
+The second command uses the
+ cmdlet to create a new session on a remote computer.
 The $skipCN check variable is used in the value of the SessionOption parameter.

-Because the computer is identified by its IP address, the value of the ComputerName parameter does not match any of the common names in the certificate used for Secure Sockets Layer (SSL).
+Because the computer is identified by its IP address, the value of the ComputerName parameter does not match any of the common names in the certificate that is used for Secure Sockets Layer (SSL).
 As a result, the SkipCNCheck option is required.

-### -------------------------- EXAMPLE 7 --------------------------
+### Example 7: Make arguments available to a remote session
 ```
 PS C:\>$team = @{Team="IT"; Use="Testing"}
 PS C:\>$TeamOption = New-PSSessionOption -ApplicationArguments $team